 - How to approach the decision process to get the best return on your investment (ROI)

-Here is their advice for both sellers and buyers.
+Here is their advice for both buying and selling SaaS.

 Cultivating Trust with Truth and Technology

 Trust is defined as “an assured reliance on the character, ability, strength, or truth of someone or something”.